-I want as much stuff off the floor of my garage as possible, but to do that, the stuff has only one place to go.
+I want as much stuff off the floor of my garage as possible.
+To do that, the stuff has only one place to go: Up.

 The problem is, my garage door rails are in the way.